 The Cockroach and the Ants

 A cockroach, unsatisfied with his lot in life, decided to go work with the ants.
-He knew he would never be an ant, but he thought that he could do a pretty good job of pretending to be one.
 He was jealous of the grand dwellings of the ants and was tired of foraging for his food alone.

 On his first day out foraging, the Cockroach and the ants came upon a stream.
 The Cockroach, being industrious and naive to the ways of the ant, began looking for a twig to use to build a bridge across the stream.
 Finding a suitable twig, the Cockroach returned to the stream crossing.